awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

 EoF
 ```
 {{% notice info %}}
-The configuration above, sets the `SpotAllocationStrategy` to `price-capacity-optimized`.
+In this configuration you set the `SpotAllocationStrategy` to `price-capacity-optimized`.
 The `price-capacity-optimized` allocation strategy allocates instances from the Spot Instance pools that offer low prices and high capacity availability.
 You can read more about the `price-capacity-optimized` allocation strategy in [Introducing the price-capacity-optimized allocation strategy for EC2 Spot Instances](https://aws.amazon.com/blogs/compute/introducing-price-capacity-optimized-allocation-strategy-for-ec2-spot-instances/) blog post.
 {{% /notice %}}

-1. Gathering subnet information: Run the following commands to retrieve your default VPC and then its subnets.
-To learn more about these APIs, see describe vpcs and describe subnets.
+1. Run the following commands to retrieve your default VPC and then its subnets.
 ```
 export VPC_ID=$(aws ec2 describe-vpcs --filters Name=isDefault,Values=true | jq -r '.Vpcs[0].VpcId')
 export SUBNETS=$(aws ec2 describe-subnets --filters Name=vpc-id,Values="${VPC_ID}")